whitepineblog/whitepineblog.github.io/src/contents/articles/tower-of-basil/index.md

 ---
-title: Tower of Basil by Adam Lebor
+title: Tower of Basel by Adam Lebor
 author: Christen Thompson
 date: 2014-12-26
 template: article.jade
 ---

-The Bank of International Settlement.
+The Bank of International Settlements.
 A bank that keeps the money flowing in times of peace and war.
 Loyal to neutrality the bank serviced Nazi Germany and helped enable their war effort and economy.

 <span class="more"></span>